top of page

 The installation of solar panels or wind turbines on your farmland can impact how the property will be taxed.
 Indeed, the taxes will rise if the renewable energy facilities set up in your land increase its per acre value.
 States such as Ohio, disqualify farmland with solar or wind energy projects from the Current Agricultural Use Valuation (CAUV) reduced tax assessment.
 Others such as New York consider farmland with clean energy projects as “real property” and are taxed as such.
 And so, your local tax analyst will assess the increase in value resulting from solar modules or wind turbines to the exact value of your land.

 A rise in market value also called the taxable value might hike your taxes.
 Such an increase can also elevate other levies including drainage districts, fire, highway, ambulance, library, lighting districts, and so forth.
 In addition, it increases special municipal water taxes and sewer districts if the farmland is no longer primarily used for agricultural activities.
-The renewable energy developer is liable for and should pay all personal property levies and evaluation that accrues on the renewable energy equipment including taxes induced on electricity generation.
+The renewable energy developer is liable for and should pay all personal property levies and evaluations that accrue on the renewable energy equipment including taxes induced on electricity generation.
 Moreover, the developer should commit to the agreement to pay for or compensate you for any surges in taxes.

 Renewable energy tax exemption for farms